ushellnullpath/dataAnalysis_projects3/README.md

 Ethereum exhibits significantly higher volatility compared to the S&P 500 index, making it a riskier investment.

 3. What If Scenario: To simulate a "what if" scenario, the returns on a $1 investment was calculated for both Ethereum and the S&P 500 index over time.
-The table presented in the jupyter notebook file shows that while Ethereum can provide substantial returns, it is also a riskier investment compared to the S&P 500 index a the S&P 500 has exhibited a more stable price over time.
+The table presented in the jupyter notebook file shows that while Ethereum can provide substantial returns, it is also a riskier investment compared to the S&P 500, as the S&P 500 index has exhibited a more stable price over time.

 DISCLAIMER: This information is provided solely for informational purposes and should not be construed as personal financial advice.
 Keep in mind that investing carries inherent risks.
 For investment ideas, consider visiting [r/wallstreetbets](https://www.reddit.com/r/wallstreetbets/) and embracing the YOLO spirit!